MatzoMT/cs1302-arcade/README.md

-# CSCI 1302 - Arcade App v2020.sp
+# CSCI 1302 - Arcade App v2020.fa

 ![Approved for: Spring 2020](https://img.shields.io/badge/Approved%20for-Spring%202020-blue)
 ![Instruction: Online](https://img.shields.io/badge/Instruction-Online-important)
 ![Note: Redacted](https://img.shields.io/badge/Note-Redacted-red)

-This document contains the description for the `cs1302-arcade` project that is typically assigned to the students in the CSCI 1302 classes at the University of Georgia.
+This document contains the description for the `cs1302-arcade` project that is assigned to the students in the CSCI 1302 classes at the University of Georgia.

 **Please read the entirety of this file before